csula-students/beautiful-data-project-dream/syllabus.md

 * Homework - 40 points
 * Quizzes - 40 points
 * Project - 20 points
-* Attendance & demeanor - 5 points (more below)
+* Attendance & decorum - 5 points (more below)

 ### Grading Scale

 The final grade will be adjusted to a 100 point scale as followed.

-* A: 94% to 105%
+* A: 94 to 100
-* A-: 90% to 93%
+* A-: 90 to 93
-* B+: 85% to 89%
+* B+: 85 to 89
-* B: 80% to 84%
+* B: 80 to 84
 > Graduate students are required to get a grade 80 or above to pass the course
-* B-: 77% to 79%
+* B-: 77 to 79
-* C+: 74% to 76%
+* C+: 74 to 76
-* C: 70% to 73%
+* C: 70 to 73
 > Undergraduate students are required to obtain a grade 70 or above to pass the course
-* F: 0% to 69%
+* F: 0 to 69

-### Administratrivia

-* Successful completion of the course project is needed for passing this course.
+Successful completion of the course project is needed for passing this course.

+### Course Decorum

-* We expect you to show civility and concerns for your classmates.
+We expect you to show civility and concerns for your classmates.
 We expect for you to approach the class with a positive attitude and professional demeanor.

 > This includes remaining alert (and awake!) in class, respecting and never interrupting others, limiting private conversations, and keeping phones off.

-  Because the class is a fast-pace and demanding class, there will be opportunities an overwhelmed feeling.
+Because the class is a fast-pace and demanding class, there will be opportunities for an overwhelmed feeling.
 The best way to address these challenges is to discuss the course on gitter and with the instructors.
+Please ask for help often and early.

+The instructors are obligated to listen to the students' concerns and to treat each student with the needed respect and dignity.
+However, the instructors are not obligated to honor any and all requests.
+Especially in those cases students ask for assistance during the 11th hour.

 #### Request for a Regrade